CarveTheFuture/Forecasting/README.md

 As shown above, the first column was elapsed cycles in seconds.

-The next 3 columns represented:
-The varied operational settings
+The next 3 columns represented the varied operational settings

 The last 23 columns represented the sensor measurements.
 The following columns, upon closer examination were found to contain a single line or null values